 High-lying Areas with Sandy Soils

-The national Delta Programme works on the specific agendas for the high-lying areas with sandy soils, particularly with regard to the quality of fresh water.
+The national Delta Programme works on the specific agendas for the high-lying areas with sandy soils, particularly with regard to the quantity of fresh water.
 A preferred strategy has been drawn up for this area.

 Preferred strategy for High-Lying Areas with Sandy Soils